Lake Suguta: History

 The Suguta valley was occupied by a lake starting from 0.8-0.5 million years ago, but a lake existed here already 1–0.7 million years ago.
+Previously, the Suguta valley was connected to the Turkana basin that was eventually split by growth of The Barrier about 200,000 years ago.
 A first highstand occurred 121,000 ± 20,000 years ago.
 A shoreline at 437–460 m elevation is dated to 30,000 - 27,000 years ago.

 Between 16,500 and 14,000 calibrated radiocarbon years ago Lake Suguta had an elevation of 535 m.
 After an interval where the lake elevation is unknown, 12,800 calibrated radiocarbon years ago Lake Suguta reached its highstand.
 A brief drop in lake levels occurred 12,700 - 11,800 calibrated radiocarbon years ago during the Younger Dryas event; lake levels subsequently recovered.
 Such a lowstand at the time of the Younger Dryas has been observed in other African lakes.

 The lake has left a number of shorelines all the way from the valley floor up to 577 m, where the highest and also most noticeable shoreline exists.
 This shoreline and several lower ones have left staircase-shaped wavecut terraces along the former shorelines of Lake Suguta.
 Lake levels were not stable, with several brief rapid lake level increases and lake level drops occurring between 10,700 and 8,800 years before present.
 Such lake level drops are associated with episodic weakening of the monsoons.